yuktamas/nmd/README.md

-This a project work of MBA ([SOMTU](http://www.somtu.edu.np/), Kirtipur) 2nd semester.
-This android application intents to keep record of nearby hospitals and their informations.
+This a project work of MBA ([SOMTU](http://www.somtu.edu.np/), Kirtipur) 2nd semester students.
+This android application intents to keep record of nearby hospitals, doctors and their informations.

 This application is made using open source technology like kotlin and android development kit.